2025 Missouri Open Pro Final Offers Thrilling Finish

 Silver Division Recap

 The Silver division featured a five-player round robin, with each participant playing four games.
 Kansas City Croquet Club’s John Rensenhouse went 4-0 with three pegout finishes to claim the division.
-The key game in the block was in round three with Rensenhouse getting a 32-17 win over Randy Garrison.
-Garrison went 3-1 in the event to get second plance.
+The key game in the block was in round three, with Rensenhouse getting a 32-17 win over Randy Garrison.
+Garrison went 3-1 in the event to get second place.
 Despite the placing being settled, the final round saw Rensenhouse battle KC Croquet Club teammate Jim Ratzaff in a club rivalry game.
 Ratzlaff did everything he could to end the win streak for Rensenhouse, but he came up one wicket short as Rensenhouse took the 18-17 win to close out the perfect day.